 I get the question a lot, what books about OKRs I recommend.
 Here is my TOP 10 OKR Books list.
 Of course there are many more valuable resources like podcasts, blogs, keynotes, meet-ups, etc. which I’m going to list in another post.

-Christina Wodtke’s Radical Focus on the other hand has great explanation how NOT to cascade OKRs but to align instead with OKRs.
+My #1 book recommendation!
+Christina Wodtke’s Radical Focus is to me THE number one book on OKRs.
+She supports her statements and recommendations with real life experience.
+She has great practical information and explanation how NOT to cascade OKRs but to align instead with OKRs.
 In the first half of the book she tells the story of two founders why and how they start with OKRs, which challenges they face and how they align and focus their efforts around OKRs.
-My #1 book recommendation!

 Patrick Lobacher and Christian Jacob’s (die.agilen) book is actually the first book I read about Objectives and Key Results, before I did my OKR Master training with them.
 If you understand German I’d recommend it, because it contains quite a lot of practical information about the OKR Process and OKR Events.